San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

-The Monteverde Cloud Forest Biological Preserve is a progressive conservation location that is based in biodiversity research and education.
+The Monteverde Cloud Forest Biological Preserve is a progressive conservation location based on biodiversity research and education.
 Located 3 hours from San Jose, Monteverde Cloud Forest is a sight to see, whether you are visiting the area or you’ve lived in Costa Rica for years.

-There are over eight miles of well-maintained hiking trails for visitors to enjoy, with informational plaques along the way sharing details about the region and what creatures you may see as you explore.
+There are over eight miles of well-maintained hiking trails for visitors to enjoy, with informational plaques sharing details about the region and what creatures you may see as you explore.

-There are many tours available in the cloud forest, including a birdwatching tour, a natural history walk, and a night walk where you’ll learn all about the environmental aspects of the trails and rainforest.
+Many tours are available in the cloud forest, including a birdwatching tour, a natural history walk, and a night walk where you’ll learn all about the environmental aspects of the trails and rainforest.

-It may be a few hours from San Jose, Costa Rica, but this cloud forest and its incredible views, interesting wildlife, and impressive conservation efforts make it a very worthwhile visit.
+It may be a few hours from San Jose, Costa Rica.
+Still, this cloud forest and its incredible views, interesting wildlife, and impressive conservation efforts make it a worthwhile visit.

 13. Book a San Jose City Tour

-You can explore San Jose, Costa Rica on your own — but if you are short on time and want to see as much of the bustling capital city as possible, a San Jose city tour is a great idea.
+You can explore San Jose, Costa Rica, on your own — but a San Jose city tour is a great idea if you are short on time and want to see as much of the bustling capital city as possible.

 Many walking tours in San Jose will escort you through the popular areas of downtown San Jose, the city center, various parks, and museums.
 If you’re lucky, your guide will give you some dining recommendations and insider knowledge of fun things to do in San Jose that are off the beaten path.